ltskinner/machine-learning/books/how_to_prove_it/2_QUANTIFICAITONAL_LOGIC.md

   - at least one "proof" proving I learned what I need

 Dang this is like, totally reasonable.
 These are not rigorous, rushed, sessions trying to cover as much material as quickly as possible, exerting maximum brainpower.
 Be here to absorb.

-Aight real: pushed off studying too late, stuff was not clicking

-I think I need to restart the chapter exercises and go low and slow here